 \section{Introduction}

 Tabular data is a data modality in which information is organized into rows, representing individual records, and columns, representing features or attributes.
-It is ubiquitous in real-world domains, including but not limited to healthcare~\cite{yoo2012data}, finance~\cite{dixon2020machine}, education~\cite{algarni2016data}, transportation~\cite{anand2018extensive}, psychology~\cite{king2014data}, etc. The demand for high-quality generative models in these domains is acute due to data privacy regulations such as GDPR~\cite{gdpr2016general} and CCPA~\cite{california2018consumer}.
-Consequently, real user data is often restricted from public release, whereas synthetic data generated by generative models can preserve machine learning utility while being legally shareable~\cite{kotelnikov2023tabddpm}.
-Beyond privacy concerns, real-world tabular datasets often contain missing values, which can arise due to human errors or technical malfunctions like sensor failures.
-To address this, generative models have been employed for missing value imputation, demonstrating promising performance~\cite{mattei2019miwae}.
-Furthermore, tabular data often presents challenges related to imbalanced class distributions~\cite{kaur2019systematic}, where certain categories dominate and result in biased models.
-Generative models can help mitigate this issue by generating synthetic samples for underrepresented classes, improving model performance on minority categories~\cite{fajardo2021oversampling}.
-Overall, these multifaceted applications underscore the growing importance of generative models for tabular data, ranging from privacy protections~\cite{assefa2020generating,hernandez2022synthetic}, missing value imputation~\cite{you2020handling, yoon2018gain}, to training data augmentation~\cite{fonseca2023tabular}.
+It is ubiquitous in real-world domains such as healthcare~\cite{yoo2012data}, finance~\cite{dixon2020machine}, education~\cite{algarni2016data}, transportation~\cite{anand2018extensive}, and psychology~\cite{king2014data}.
+The demand for high-quality generative models in these domains is acute due to data privacy regulations such as GDPR~\cite{gdpr2016general} and CCPA~\cite{california2018consumer}.
+Consequently, real user data is often restricted from public release, whereas synthetic data generated by generative models can preserve machine learning utility while being more easily shared~\cite{kotelnikov2023tabddpm}.
+Beyond privacy concerns, real-world tabular datasets often contain missing values caused by human errors, survey non-response, data integration failures, or sensor malfunction.
+Generative models have therefore been employed for missing-value imputation~\cite{mattei2019miwae}.
+In addition, class imbalance is common in tabular applications~\cite{kaur2019systematic}, and synthetic samples can be used to augment minority classes~\cite{fajardo2021oversampling}.
+These applications underscore the growing importance of generative modeling for tabular data, ranging from privacy protection~\cite{assefa2020generating,hernandez2022synthetic}, missing-value imputation~\cite{you2020handling,yoon2018gain}, to training data augmentation~\cite{fonseca2023tabular}.